mozilla/fx-private-relay/README.md

 * `git submodule update --remote`

+To update the submodule automatically when running `git pull` or other commands:

+* `git config --global submodule.recurse true`

 #### Add/update messages for translation
 The `privaterelay/locales` directory is a git repository like any other, so to make changes to the messages: